wiflore/Supervised-Learning-Finding-Donors-for-CharityML/README.md

 * Next, I applied a series of transformations and preprocessing techniques to manipulate the data into a workable format.
 * Then I evaluated several supervised learners and considered which is best suited for the solution.
 * Afterwards, I optimized the model
-* Finally, I xplored the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.
+* Finally, I explored the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.

 ## Project Highlights